gamesbook/protograf/docs/source/basic_concepts.rst

   extension is changed to ``.pdf`` because this is the default output type that is created.
 So, if your script is called ``test01.py`` then the default output file that is created will be called ``test01.pdf``.

+  Use the :ref:`Create <create-command>` command to set your own output filename.